stuartsierra/component/README.md

 typically too large to inspect visually.

 You must explicitly specify all the dependency relationships among
-components: the library cannot discover these relationships automatically.
+components: the code cannot discover these relationships automatically.

 Finally, the 'component' library forbids cyclic dependencies among